Rainbow Boys

 A Time Best YA Book of All Time (2021)

-Navigating through an intolerant world and their own insecurities, three teenage boys find each other and the confidence to come out of the closet.
+Navigating through the intolerant world of the early aughts and their own insecurities, three teenage boys find each other and the confidence to come out of the closet in this seminal queer coming-of-age novel.

 PUBLISHERS WEEKLY